The Amsterdam Travel Guide

 Summer

 Summer in Amsterdam is peak season, meaning the city is full of tourists, but also the best time of year to enjoy being on the canals and eating lunches and dinners curbside.
-If you plan to visit in the summer, be sure to book your accomodations and museum tickets in advance.
-The city itself is not that large, so accomodations will likely sell out completely.
+If you plan to visit in the summer, be sure to book your accommodations and museum tickets in advance.
+The city itself is not that large, so accommodations will likely sell out completely.

 Autumn